Compressing neural audio effects (VST) with knowledge distillation

 For both students and teachers, our training strategy was to run each model 1000 epochs.
 An early stopping mechanism was in place to stop training if there was no reduction in validation loss for 30 consecutive epochs.
 The batch size is set to 8 examples, with each example composed of 2048 input audio samples.
 You can read much more in-depth descriptions about the training strategy, loss function (MAE), and other evaluation metrics in the full paper.

-Experiment Results and Discussion
+Results and key takeaways

 Overall, the results from our experiments were positive, showing that Knowledge distillation has the potential to improve the performance of neural audio effects.
 But the interesting part is how they improve performance, and to what degree.